Explained | What is Repo and tri-party Repo?

 The triparty agent is responsible for taking care of services like collateral selection, payment, settlement, custody and management.
 Introduction of tri-party repos will likely contribute to better liquidity in the bond market, thereby providing markets an alternate repo instrument to government securities repo.

-Tri-party repo will enable market participants to use underlying collateral more efficiently and facilitate development of the term repo market in India.The author is Associate Vice President - Corporate Communication at IDFC AMC.
+Tri-party repo will enable market participants to use underlying collateral more efficiently and facilitate development of the term repo market in India.The author is Head – Sales and Marketing at IDFC AMC.